arkency/posts/posts/2024-02-05-the-mysterious-litany-of-require-depndency-calls.md

 Zeitwerk autoloader works in the opposite way.

-It goes from a file name to a const name by listing all files from the autoloaded directories and calling `.delete_suffix!(".rb").camelize` on each of them.
+It goes from a file name to a const name by listing files from the autoloaded directories and calling `.delete_suffix!(".rb").camelize` on each of them.
 It takes [inflection](https://github.com/fxn/zeitwerk?tab=readme-ov-file#inflection) rules into account, resulting in `Raport::PL::X123::Products` no matter whether file system is case-sensitive or not.